TrinaNix4/Coursera_IBM_Fullstack_Web_Dev/Readme.md

 - information security threats
 - dependency on service providers infrastructure
 - customers lack control over changes in strategy, service offerings, or tools

+# Software as a Service - SaaS

+provides users with access to a service providers cloud-based software:

+provider maintains:

+- servers
+- databases
+- application code
+- security

+* also manage access to the application, including security, availability, and performance

+SaaS Supports

+- email and collaborationg
+- customer relationship managment
+- human resources management
+- financial management

+# Key Characteristics

+- have a multitenant architecture

+- infrastructre and code are maintained centrally and accessed by all users

+- security compliance and maintenance are all part of the offering

+- users can customize apps to fit their business processes with point-and-click ease

+- users can customize the UI to work with their branding guidelines; can modify data fields and enable/disable features

+- users pay for the service via subscription model

+- can be scaled easily depending on needs

+# Key Benefits